bufbuild/protovalidate/.github/CONTRIBUTING.md

 consumption during evaluation.
 Here are some guidelines for effectively managing resource rules and minimizing performance regressions:

-1. __Understanding Resource Constraints__: CEL has resource rule features
+1. __Understanding Resource Rules__: CEL has resource rule features
    which provide feedback about expression complexity.
 These are designed to prevent CEL evaluation from consuming excessive resources.
 One key element is the concept of a _cost unit_, an independent measure used for tracking CPU